Wild Horses and Spanish Galleons: The History and Mystery of Assateague Island

 Photo below: John Amrhein, Jr. with the model of La Galga.
 Without this shipwreck there would have been no Misty of Chincoteague or Treasure Island.
 The model was built by his partner in the Galga project, Bill Bane.

 You can find John’s blog at Mother Hawkins’ Hole.

-This entry was posted on August 15, 2012 at 6:16 AM and is filed under Atlantic Coast Beaches, Beach and Coastal Wildlife.
-Tagged: Assateaque Island National Seashore, Author John Amrhein, Chincoteague National Wildlife Refuge, Featured Writer, La Galga, The Hidden Galleon, Treasure Island: The Untold Story, Wild Horses of Assateague Island National Seashore.
+This entry was posted on August 15, 2012 at 6:16 AM and is filed under Atlantic Coast Beaches, Beach and Coastal Wildlife, Featured Guest Writer.
+Tagged: Assateaque Island National Seashore, Author John Amrhein, Chincoteague National Wildlife Refuge, La Galga, The Hidden Galleon, Treasure Island: The Untold Story, Wild Horses of Assateague Island National Seashore.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.